Nothing Phone (3a) Lite First Impressions: The Final Piece of the Phone 3 Lineup

 Cameras

-The Nothing Phone (3a) Lite comes with a triple camera setup, featuring a 50 MP Samsung main sensor with f/1.88 OIS and sensor size of 1/1.57-inch, an 8 MP ultra-wide, and a 2 MP macro lens.
+The Nothing Phone (3a) Lite comes with a triple camera setup, featuring a 50 MP Samsung main sensor with f/1.88 and sensor size of 1/1.57-inch, an 8 MP ultra-wide, and a 2 MP macro lens.
 The front camera is a 16 MP shooter for selfies and video calls.
-While we can’t talk about camera performance yet, the specs are good for this price, especially with that large sensor.
+While we can’t talk about camera performance yet, the specs are okay for this price, especially with that large sensor.

 The camera system uses TrueLens Engine 4.0, which powers features like Ultra XDR, Auto Tone, Portrait Optimiser, and Motion Capture.
 Video can go up to 4K 30 FPS or 1080p 60 FPS, with EIS for stability and slow motion at 1080p 120 FPS.